yr542/Variant_Identification_Application___VIA/README.md

 - *Sex* (e.g. Male, Female)
 - *Phenotype* (Affected OR Unaffected)

-An example would be a table like this:
+An example would be a tab-delimited table like this:
 | Family_ID | individual_ID | Status | Sex    | Phenotype  |
 |-----------|---------------|--------|--------|------------|
 | FIN1      | FIN1-1        | Father | Male   | Unaffected |